 Donors can fund higher degree by research (HDR) students embarking on a masters by research or doctorate in a specific field, or support a particular type of scholarship student.
 Donor-funded research scholarships typically cover fees and a stipend for living costs and can be awarded to either commencing or continuing students.

 Sponsored or endowed research chairs

 Sponsored or endowed research chairs and professorships provide targeted support in defined research fields.
 Funding can be for a fixed period or in perpetuity through an endowment.
 Typically, a sponsored or endowed chair or professorship is named in honour of the person or organisation funding the position.
-The funding provides continuing support for an established field of study or provides the impetus for a new area of research.
+Funding provides continued support for an established field of study or a new area of research.
 A funded research chair might participate in activities with the sponsor while also working on their own research and/or teaching.